HIPAA Series #7: The Role of Business Associates Under HIPAA

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal legislation that lays down the role of each entity involved in protecting the security and privacy of patient data.
 In particular, HIPAA’s rules apply to healthcare providers, HMOs, and healthcare plans, known as covered entities.

-Now comes an important question?
-When these covered entities interact with other entities like the IT support team of specialized companies, how does their responsibility change?
+Now comes an important question: How does their responsibility change when these covered entities interact with other entities like the IT support team of specialized companies?
 This is where HIPAA introduces the concept of a business associate.

 In this article, we will look into who is a business associate and its role in HIPAA.